 We reimburse our non-management directors for reasonable expenses incurred in connection with attending Board and Board committee meetings.
-For the 2023 calendar year, we made an annual \$10,000 cash payment to each of our non-management directors to be used towards purchases of our products.
-We also maintain a charitable matching program pursuant to which we will match donations by directors up to \$5,000 per year to charitable organizations focused on health, education, or the arts.
-As the matching program operates on a calendar year basis and accepts documented requests for matches of donations made in prior years, the amounts reported below in any particular fiscal year may exceed the \$5,000 annual limit.
+For the 2024 calendar year, we made an annual \$10,000 cash payment to each of our non-management directors to be used towards purchases of our products.
+In certain limited instances, we may also provide product samples to our non-management directors to enable them to become stronger brand ambassadors.
+We also maintain two charitable matching programs pursuant to which we will match donations by directors up to \$5,000 per calendar year to charitable organizations focused on health, education, or the arts and up to \$5,000 per calendar year for contributions to the Company's political action committee.
+As the matching programs operate on a calendar year basis and accept documented requests for matches of donations made in prior years, the amounts reported below in any particular fiscal year may each exceed the \$5,000 annual limit for each program.